Los Tres MilesTrek the Sierra Nevada

 After the trek there will be time to relax and see a bit of how the locals live in the Alpujarra.
 There is a wealth of local Andalucia custom and culture which is still alive and thriving.
 You can visit local organic olive farms and historic buildings.
-Perhaps one of the biggest attractions however, is the hotel Las Chimineas itself which is owned by British couple David and Emma Illsley.
-The building is beautifully refurbished, the food is excellent, the food locally grown and they have established a reputation for high quality cuisine.
+Alternatively visit the city of Granada and enjoy the famous Alhambra, or go to the coast and enjoy some time on the beach.

 When to go - weather and camping